Kalyanbaital/Phishing_Url_Detection/README.md

 This repository contains the reproducible source code, experimental results and figures associated with the research paper:

-“Trustworthy and Resource-Efficient Machine Learning for Phishing URL Detection: Feature Reduction, Explainability and Generalization Analysis.”
+“Trustworthy and Resource-Efficient Machine Learning for Phishing URL Detection: Feature Reduction and Generalization Analysis”

 The study evaluates machine-learning approaches for phishing URL detection using the Hannousse–Yahiouche Web page phishing detection dataset, containing 11,430 URLs and 87 engineered features.